ElvisWang2010/WROFE-2025/Building Instructions/Building Instructions.md

 </br>

-#### 5. Create a new connection in RealVNC Viewer using the IP address of your raspberry Pi as shown below and connect to it.
+#### 5. Create a new connection in RealVNC Viewer using the IP address of your raspberry Pi as shown below, and connect to it.

 </br>